These Bacon and Cheese Potato Skins are great as an appetizer or snack food for game nights and even as a tasty, savory side dish!

 I don’t know how this happened – I mean it’s classic pub grub.
 Well, probably because I don’t usually hang out in pubs or bars.
-Definitely more of a coffee shop hang out kinda girl.
+Definitely more of a coffee shop hang-out kinda girl.
 If you’ve followed me for any decent amount of time, you definitely know this by now.

-On our last evening in Asuncion we planned to have dinner at a much recommended local eatery.
+On our last evening in Asuncion, Paraguay, we planned to have dinner at a much-recommended local eatery.
 However, once we got there, there was not a single free table and we didn’t care enough for the atmosphere to wait it out.
 We also were soo hungry…

-Thankfully right across the street was a T.G.I.
-Friday’s, which I hear is an American restaurant chain but to me it was novelty enough to be excited about trying it out.
-The menu pointed out the restaurant’s fame for their potato skins, so of course we had to taste for ourselves what it was all about.
+Thankfully, right across the street was a T.G.I.
+Friday’s, which I hear is an American restaurant chain.
+To me, it was novelty enough to be excited about trying it out.
+The menu pointed to the restaurant’s fame for their potato skins, so of course we had to taste for ourselves to see what it was all about.

 We absolutely LOVED the potato skins.
-I means – really, what’s not to love about crispy buttery potatoes with bacon & cheese and a green onion sour cream dip to round it all up.
+I mean – really, what’s not to love about crispy, buttery potatoes with bacon and cheese and a green onion sour cream dip to round it all up.

 OF COURSE I had to find a way to make these wonder potatoes at home – and the result wasn’t lacking anything behind the restaurant original.